-- j.
-Track SM riders and inform the commander of sustainment training progress, and riders that are not intolerance of training requirements. - k.
-Organize and promote activities to enhance motorcycle safety by unit affiliation or riding events. - I. Maintain a roster of motorcycle operators (Encl 7) assigned to the unit. - m.
-Maintain and update riders Motorcycle Operators Qualification Record to reflect current experience and training. - n.
-Battalion and Brigade mentors will maintain a roster (Encl 6) of all mentors one level down in their organization. - o.
+- n.
+Battalion and brigade mentors will maintain a roster (Encl 6) of all mentors one level down in their organization. - o.
 SM rider packet/file will contain a copy of current MSF training card, driver's license with motorcycle endorsement, current insurance verification, current registration, signed motorcycle/Dirt Bike/ATV safety contract (Encl 3 or 4), commanders evaluation worksheet (Encl 1) and Commanders Motorcycle Change Evaluation Worksheet (Encl 5) if used, and riders Motorcycle Operators Qualification Record (Encl 12). - p.
-T-CLOCS (Encl 11) will be conducted on SM motorcycles quarterly and maintained with the Motorcycle Mentor of that organization.
-T-CLOCS will be maintained for the SMs duration in that organization.
-Deficiencies identified during T-CLOCS inspection will be corrected prior to operation. - q.
-Mentors who are leaving the command will turn all rider packets/files, and checklists over to the commander before departure.
+TCLOCS (Encl 11) will be conducted on SM motorcycles semi-annually and maintained with the Motorcycle Mentor of that organization.
+TCLOCS will be maintained for the SMs duration in that organization.
+Deficiencies identified during TCLOCS inspection will be corrected prior to operation. - q.
+Mentors who are leaving the command will turn all rider packets/files and checklists over to the commander before departure.
 Commander will maintain rider information until a qualified replacement is appointed.

 K-9.
-Individual Responsibilities (SMs, Civilians, Family members and visitors).
+Individual Responsibilities (SMs, Civilians, Family Members and Visitors).